olaroos/deepnetnotes/logbook.md

 **25 June 2019**
 I read an interresting paper introducint the term Professor Forcing https://arxiv.org/pdf/1610.09038.pdf.
 It uses a GAN-discriminator to force the hidden-states from teacher-forcing and generating a sequence of the same length to be close to each other.
 I am interrested in trying to replicate this paper because it uses two networks with shared weights.
 In some cases the improvement was only marginal but it also had a regularizing effect on the network.
 I have to read more about how to implement validation loss in RNN and use it to see if the network is overfitting.
 At the moment, I am struggling to make the network output something sensical, I am not worried about overfitting my network atm.
 Other things I want to do is make the RNN I use for Trump tweets deeper and see if there is any improvements.

+But first I want to implement mini-batch-training for Vanilla RNN to speed up training.